xplorer²

 custom folder columns

-Searching for contained text in archives will only work for files up to a size limit (see "Byte size limits" in program options), and in particular the limit set for "Item in ZIP/FTP".
+Searching for contained text in archives will only work for files up to a size limit (see "Byte size limits" in program options), and in particular the limit set for "ZIP items".
 If you want to search for content in large archives, it may be quicker to first extract all files yourself, and then search in the regular folder created.

 You can also search inside connected phones (which appear under ThisPC umbrella folder) using basic properties and even contained text.
 Searching in cloud folders is also possible, only xplorer² won't check for contained text in cloud-only (offline) items unless the advanced option "Allow downloading on-demand cloud files..." is ticked.